 How is pneumonia diagnosed?

-To diagnose your problem, your doctor will ask about your medical history and the symptoms you are experiencing.
-Your doctor will then do a physical exam.
+To diagnose your problem, your medical provider will ask about your medical history and the symptoms you are experiencing.
+Your medical provider will then do a physical exam.

 To diagnose pneumonia and rule out other possible reasons for your symptoms, the physician may order a complete blood count (CBC) test and a chest X-ray.
 The sputum from your lungs may also be tested to determine whether bacteria or other microorganisms are causing the infection.